Variables

 Data reference values

-In the above example, $vars
+In the above example, $vars contains only constant values,

 making you wonder why it was named like so.
 The reason is simple,